NREL/EnergyPlus/design/FY2023/NFP-RulesetModelDescriptionPhase2.md

 -----

-I would suggest adding Output data, or at least portion of the Output since some HVAC rules checking the peak cooling load and unmet hours.
+I would suggest adding Output data, or at least a portion of the Output since some HVAC rules checking the peak cooling load and unmet hours.

 -----